utkarshpratap2002/learnedinDITISS/operating-system-doc/os-partition.md

 You can't just use multiple OS as virtual machines as there are lots of pros and cons and every machine is limited by its hardware and software, you can't efficiently test it.
 Even **JAVA** on different machines have different outputs and ther fore you can't just install java on multiple OS and except the same output.

-- PXE - Pre execution environment, a CD/DVD on different machine and through network you can install servers and OPerating system.
+- PXE - Pre execution environment, a CDDVD on different machine and through network you can install servers and OPerating system.
 - Post-install troubleshoot - After installation you can ruin that system, but that is not part of the workshop.

 We'll be installing Windows 7, Ubuntu, Solaris, PC-BSD, Red Hat, SuSE, and Window 2012, and Windows 8.1.
 Remember that there is **Lunux** (Red Hat, Ubuntu, Mac OS X), then **Windows** (Window 8.1, Window 2012, and Window 7).